Manuel Ntumba: Early life and education

-Ntumba was born to a Congolese father from the Democratic Republic of Congo and a Togolese mother.
+Ntumba was born to a Congolese father Prof. Shambuyi Ntumba, a University Professor of Business Law from the Democratic Republic of Congo and a Togolese mother.
+He is the nephew of the current Minister of Environment of Togo Prof. Komla Dodzi Kokoroko [fr], who is also a University Professor of Law.
 Ntumba graduated in engineering with a specialization in satellite telecommunications and geoinformatics.
-He also pursues a Master of Business Administration (MBA), specializing in Governance and International Economics from Porto Business School, University of Porto.
 Since 2022, he is also an Alumni in Public Policy and Management from the Young African Leaders Initiative (YALI), an initiative of the United States Department of State launched in 2010 by President Barack Obama.

+Since January 2026, Ntumba pursues a Doctorate’s degree (Ph.D.) in Climate Economics, specializing in Climate Risks, Quantitative Geopolitics, and Financial Markets at Justus Liebig University Giessen (JLU) - under the supervision of Prof. Jürg Luterbacher [de], a former Chief Scientist of the World Meteorological Organization (WMO) and a Member of the Climate Risks Taskforce of the European Central Bank (ECB).
+Ntumba also pursues a Doctorate’s degree (Ph.D.) in Political Communications, specializing in Governance, Risk, and Compliance (GRC) at Universidade Católica Portuguesa (UCP).

 Career

-From 2022 to 2023, Ntumba served as a Member of the diplomatic delegation to the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM), within the United Nations Economic and Social Council (ECOSOC).
-From July 2023 to December 2023, Ntumba served as Senior Advisor to the United Nations Development Programme (UNDP).
+From 2022 to 2023, Ntumba was appointed as a Member of the diplomatic delegation to the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM), within the United Nations Economic and Social Council (ECOSOC).
+Ntumba served as Advisor to the United Nations Development Programme (UNDP), where, from July 2023 to December 2023, he led a project focused on the planning and monitoring of governance reforms for public institutions.

+After successfully leading ascension talks between the Intergovernmental Group on Earth Observations (GEO) - hosted by the World Meteorological Organization (WMO) and the Government of Togo for 3 years (2022-2025), Ntumba was appointed Alternate Representative and Ex officio Chief Technical Advisor after Togo became the 117th Member of GEO on 17 December 2025.